Featured in the Media

 The briefings also offer an analysis of opportunities and risks, and give a strategically-focussed view of future directions in the telecommunications industry.

-With his 30-year-plus involvement in the industry Paul is in a prime position to provide insights into the strategies, opportunities and pitfalls in the competitive telecoms environment, pinpointing the strategic directions being taken by these organisations and offer a reasoned perspective on their short- and long-term business prospects.
+With his long term involvement in the industry Paul is in a prime position to provide insights into the strategies, opportunities and pitfalls in the competitive telecoms environment, pinpointing the strategic directions being taken by these organisations and offer a reasoned perspective on their short- and long-term business prospects.

 Paul regularly prepares and delivers board-level presentations on a range of topics, tailored to the individual needs of the client organisation.